ddorn/brocoli/readme.md

 ### Thanks

-First of all, thanks to Benoit Mandelbrot for revealing this beauty to the world.
+First of all, thanks to Benoit Mandelbrot for revealing beauty od fractals to the world and then to Gaston Julia and Pierre Fatou for their discovery of the Mandelbrot set.
 Thanks also to Numpy and [Numba](https://github.com/numba/numba) that compiles (JIT) the python code to compute the Mandelbrot set and make it run two orders of magnitude faster.